newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * Small changes sat for days waiting to deployed
     * One problem rolled back a whole deploy
     * A lot more developers now...
-* A deploy is like a prom if it...
+* A deploy is like a prom if...
-    * ...happens infrequently
+    * ...it happens infrequently
-    * ...build-up bigger than the result
+    * ...it build-up bigger than the result
-    * ...has a lot of ceremony
+    * ...it has a lot of ceremony
+        * Hold on everybody, we're going to deploy a change!
+    * ...all hands are on deck
+    * ...pools for when rollback will happen
+* Deploy early, deploy often
+    * Ready to go?
+It goes!
+    * Redefine "done"
+    * Kanban vs sprints
+    * Minimize work in progress
+    * Product managers prioritize queue
+    * Disposable servers; short lived staging instances
+    * Each topic branch gets a staging env
+    * Have to automate
+    * "Infrastructure as code"

 ### From @james_gary

+## Discussion

+* What about feature toggles?  @benjaminoakes

 ## External Links